AsalAbbasNejad/DronePath-MIP/README.md

 Multi Drone Building Inspection Routing

-This project solves a routing optimization problem for a consulting company that inspects buildings using drones.
-The company must visit a predefined set of 3D measurement points on the exterior of a building.
-There are 4 drones, they all start at a given base position, they take off simultaneously, each drone visits a subset of points, and all drones must return to base.
-The goal is to minimize the time taken by the slowest drone to complete its route.
+This project implements an optimization model for coordinating multiple autonomous drones to inspect the exterior of buildings.
+Each building instance provides a set of 3D measurement points that must be visited.
+Four drones start simultaneously from a fixed base point, each visits a distinct subset of locations, and all must return to the base.
+The objective is to minimize the total operation time, defined as the time of the last drone to complete its route.

-Two building instances are provided:
+The project solves two provided problem instances:

 Edificio1.csv

 Edificio2.csv

-Each file contains a collection of spatial coordinates that must be visited exactly once, and the program computes optimal drone tours according to the constraints and speed model of the drones

-Small_Project_Description

-Problem Summary
+Problem Overview

+A consulting company deploys drones equipped with sensors and cameras to scan building surfaces.
+The inspection must satisfy these key constraints.

-Exactly 4 drones are available.
+Exactly four drones are available

-All drones start from a fixed base coordinate.
+All drones start from a shared base point

-Each drone may travel through a limited connectivity graph defined by geometric rules.

-Every measurement point must be visited once by exactly one drone.
+Every point must be visited exactly once by one drone

-Every drone must return to the base at the end of its tour.
+Each drone must return to the base

-Movement time depends on vertical and horizontal velocity, including different speeds for upward and downward motion.
+Movement speed is direction dependent

+Upward flight: 1 m/s

+Downward flight: 2 m/s

+Horizontal flight: 1.5 m/s

+Oblique movement time is determined based on dominant motion

+Drones may only travel between grid points that satisfy geometric connectivity rules

+Only specific entry points allow access between the base and the building grid

-The objective is to minimize the maximum completion time among all drones (minimax routing).
+The objective is to minimize the maximum completion time among all drones

-Connectivity between points is allowed only if they meet geometric criteria from the problem statement.
-Entry points to the building grid are restricted as required in the assignment specification

-Small_Project_Description

-Approach
+Solution Approach

-The problem is modeled as a mixed integer optimization problem using the mip Python library.
-The code includes:
+The problem is formulated as a Mixed Integer Programming model using the mip library.
+The implementation includes:

-Calculation of valid movement arcs based on problem rules.

-Travel time computation based on direction and movement type.

-Filtering of reachable nodes from the base.
+Reading 3D point data from CSV files

+Constructing a connectivity graph based on geometric constraints

+Computing travel time between reachable coordinates according to vertical and horizontal speed limitations

+Filtering unreachable points through graph traversal

-A minimax multi drone variant of the Traveling Salesman Problem.
+Solving a minimax version of the multi drone Traveling Salesman Problem

-MTZ constraints to eliminate subtours.
+Using MTZ constraints to eliminate subtours

-Extraction of drone routes after optimization.
+Extracting and printing final drone routes

-All logic is implemented in main.py

-main
+The solver returns feasible routes that collectively cover all measurement points while optimizing task duration.

 Requirements

-You need Python and the following packages:

-numpy

-pandas

-mip
+Python 3.8 or newer is recommended.

-Install with:
+Install dependencies:

 pip install numpy pandas mip

-How to Run

-Unzip the submission folder, then run:
+Running the Program

+Run the solver by providing one of the building CSV files as argument:

 python main.py Edificio1.csv